centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 The graph tab enables you to visually display how the metrics evolves for the selected resource.
 Hovering the metric curves will display a tooltip containing the different values for the corresponding point in time.

-It’s possible to select or deselect metrics for display using the legend.
+It's possible to select or deselect metrics for display using the legend.
 By clicking on a legend item, it will unselect all metrics other than this one.
 Clicking on a metric being the only one selected will do the opposite: unselect it and select all others:

 ![image](../assets/alerts/resources-status/resources-status-graph-select-only-metric.gif)